mweiberg-fsu/coaps-python/README.md

 ![Files](https://i.imgur.com/xKp3in3.png)

 > [!TIP]
-> After running `weather_data.py` in VS Code, we should get output in the terminal below from our prints.
+> After running `weather_data.py` in VS Code, we should get output in the terminal our prints.

 ![Example Output](https://i.imgur.com/Cqwo24B.png)